Board of Trustees

 |Mr. Verbosky resides in the City of Rossford.
 His current term expires in December 2020.
 Mr. Verbosky is a retired banker and currently a small business owner in Rossford.
 He was mayor and a member of Rossford’s city council for many years.
 Verbosky chairs the Administration and Watershed Committees.|

-The District’s nine-member Board of Trustees provides ongoing financial and strategic oversight and direction to advance the mission of NWWSD.
+The District’s ten-member Board of Trustees provides ongoing financial and strategic oversight and direction to advance the mission of NWWSD.
 In support of their responsibilities, the Board will ensure that personnel, processes, and an organizational structure are in place within both the Board and senior management to carry out the goals of the organization.
 The Board will foster appropriate communication and interaction with management, the community, and various governmental entities to ensure that the mission of NWWSD is successful.

 If you are interested in serving on the District’s Board of Trustees, the following links will be helpful: